 My paternal grandfather, Dr. Albert B. Cleage Sr. He attended the Athens Academy in Athens TN, Knoxville College and the Indiana Medical School in Indianapolis, IN.
 His signature came from his marriage license in 1910.

 My maternal grandmother, Fannie Mae Turner Graham.
-She was educated in Montgomery, AL at State Normal which was a school from elementary to high school, started by the Congregational Church for Black students.
+Jennie’s daughter, she was educated in Montgomery, AL at State Normal which was a school from elementary to high school, started by the Congregational Church for Black students.
 Her signature came from the 1910 Montgomery Census form via ancestry.com.
 She was an enumerator.

 My father Albert B. Cleage Jr. His nickname was Toddy and he often signed his letters home Toddy.
 He attended Wingert elementary, Northwestern High, Wayne State in Detroit and Oberlin University in Ohio.
 His full signature came from a Purchaser’s recipt in 1957 for a building Central Congregational Church wanted to buy.